reebear63/TrainingCourses/git starter.md

 ### git commands ###

-init   - create a new directory and initialize it with git-specific functions clone  - bring a repository that is hosted somewhere like github into a folder on your local machine add    - track your files and changes in git, make git aware of a particular file commit - save your files in git push   - upload git commits to a remote repo, like github pull   - download changes from a remote repo to local machine, the opposite of push status - shows the status of changes as untracked, modified, or staged merge  - merges lines of development together
+init   - create a new directory and initialize it with git-specific functions
+clone  - bring a repository that is hosted somewhere like github into a folder on your local machine
+add    - track your files and changes in git, make git aware of a particular file
+            git add .
+            git add file1.md file2.md
+commit - save your files in git
+            git commit -m "some message"  # -m stands for 'message'
+push   - upload git commits to a remote repo, like github
+            git push
+            git push origin master        #
+pull   - download changes from a remote repo to local machine, the opposite of push
+status - shows the status of changes as untracked, modified, or staged
+merge  - merges lines of development together

+### ssh keys ###
+ssh-keygen -t rsa -b 4096 -C "email@example.com"

+- public / private key-pair

 ---------------------------------------
 https://guides.github.com/introduction/git-handbook/